AI-comp/SamurAICoding2014/Rule.en.md

 * P: "D" in a daytime turn, "N" in a nighttime turn.
 * I<sub>ij</sub>: The visible intimacy degree (only counting one increased in daytime turns) of the i-th lord to the j-th daimyo.
 Your AI player is the 0th daimyo.
 In the sixth turn and later turns, this number includes intimacy degree increased in nighttime turns before the fifth turn.
 * R<sub>i</sub>: The real intimacy degree (counting one increased in both daytime turns and nighttime turns) of the i-th lord to your AI player.
-* N<sub>i</sub>: The number of times the i-th lords has been negotiated in the previous nighttime turn.
+* N<sub>i</sub>: The number of times the i-th lords has been negotiated with in the previous nighttime turn.

 The last line R<sub>0</sub> R<sub>1</sub> R<sub>2</sub> ...
 R<sub>5</sub> appears only in daytime turns.